Hotel Email Marketing: Complete Guide with Examples

 Use quality content in your email campaigns to strengthen your relationship with your customers and build an authoritative brand identity, and they will always trust you to take care of their stay.

-3. Ask for Feedback
+4. Ask For Feedback

 Travelers are up to four times more likely to select a hotel with better online reviews; 53% of people would not book a hotel without checking reviews first.
 If you are not working hard to prompt customers for positive feedback, the majority of reviews will be from the minority of customers unhappy enough to complain.
 This is not great for business.

 Your primary demographic is eloquent and intelligent; they read between the lines.
 Conditional offers can scare valued guests away and devalue your brand.
 Your customers are already primed with positivity by their stay.
-Sales ploys can make them suspicious, depreciating the chances they will do you a favor by writing a spectacular review.
+Sales ploys can make them suspicious, lowering the chances they will do you a favor by writing a spectacular review.

 Conditional offers also mean that customers are only incentivized to provide a bare minimum of information to receive what you are offering them in return.
 And the feedback they provide is important.
 It will not only be seen by other customers.
 It can also help you iron out the problem areas of your business to streamline as you move into the future.
 Be straight with your guests and ask for honest feedback, since only reliable data yields actionable results.

-A simple and heartfelt “thank you” note inviting guests to share their experience shows your appreciation plenty.
-Keep it minimal and make your call-to-action the first thing your viewers see when they swipe open (keep it above the “fold”).
+A simple and heartfelt “thank you” note inviting past guests to share their experience shows your appreciation plenty.
+Keep it minimal and make your call-to-action the first thing your viewers see when they swipe open (keep it above the fold).
 They should be happy to reciprocate the appreciation after a great stay in your hotel.

 Case Study: The Hansar Bangkok